 Many older people exist quietly in poverty.
-Advocacy organisations must be better supported to build older people's capacity and ensure they have access to information and that their needs are met as they age.
+Advocacy organisations need to be better supported to build the capacity of older people and ensure older people have access to information and their needs met as they age.

 There is a need to age-proof the Green Paper; older people are not homogenous, and their needs change over time.
-Also, as they have different expectations from their parents regarding how they will age, it is essential to reframe ageing and change the narrative on ageing.
+Also, they have different expectation from the parents as to how they will age.